toebbel/StorageCloudSim/README.md

 Before you can run a simulation, you have to set up a scenario (or you use the default scenario that we provided in the 'example-scenario' folder). //TODO do that actually

 ## Creating a Cloud model
-//TODO How to build
 Cloud models are defined as XML files.
 You will pass these models into the StorageCloudSim.jar, when you start the simulation.
 Use the CloudGenerator to generate a fresh XML file or modify one of the provided examples.
+The jar file will be generated when you use the '''ant jar''' command.
 To see all parameters type
    java -jar CloudGenerator.jar -h